sanskarmm/sanskarmm/README.md

 ## 🚀 About Me

 - 🌟 **MCA Graduate** (2022 – 2024) from Rungta College of Engineering and Technology, Bhilai.
-- 📍 Based in Mumbai, India.
+- 📍 Based in karnatka, India.
 - 💡 Passionate about learning new technologies and building robust applications.
 - 🎯 Always exploring **Spring Boot**, **React.js**, **RESTful APIs**, and **Tailwind CSS**.